2022 Manila local elections: Vice Mayor

 The incumbent vice mayor is Honey Lacuna, who was re-elected in 2019 with 57.28% of the vote.
 Lacuna is eligible for re-election but has opted to run for mayor.

 Asenso Manileño, Moreno's party slated 3rd District Representative Yul Servo to defend the position.

 District representatives

 1st District

 Manny Lopez is the incumbent.
 His opponents are Ernesto "Ernix" Dionisio Jr. and former Congressman Benjamin "Atong" Asilo.

 2nd District

 Rolan Valeriano is the incumbent.
 His opponent is former Congressman Carlo Lopez.

 3rd District

 Incumbent Yul Servo is not seeking reelection to run for Vice Mayor.
 His party's nominee is incumbent city majority floor leader and Councilor Joel Chua.
 His opponents are former Councilor and incumbent Barangay 299 Captain Ramon Morales and Clark Field Arroño III.

 4th District

 Edward Maceda is the incumbent.
 His opponents are former Congresswoman Trisha Bonoan-David and Christopher Gabriel, both happened to be his challengers in 2019.

 5th District

-Amanda Cristina "Cristal" Bagatsing is the incumbent.
+Amanda Christina "Cristal" Bagatsing is the incumbent.
 Her opponent is Councilor Irwin Tieng.